Rayonnant: Le Mans and Tours

-Sainte-Chapelle
+Sainte-Chapelle (1248)

 Sainte-Chapelle, the chapel constructed by Louis IX for the relics of the Passion of Christ that he had brought back from the Crusades, consecrated in 1248, is considered the summit of the Rayonnant style.
 It served as a model of several similar chapels around Europe, in Aachen, Riom, and Sainte-Chapelle de Vincennes at the edge of Paris.
 The glass was heavily coloured, the walls were brightly painted, and the portions of the walls not covered with glass were densely covered with sculpted and painted tracery.

-Rayonnant or "Decorated" in England
+Decorated Style in England

 An English version of the Rayonnant style began to appear in England in the middle of the 13th century.
 Later scholars gave the English version the term "Decorated Period".
 English Historians sometimes subdivide this style into two periods, based on the predominant motifs of the designs.
 The first, the Geometric style, lasted (about 1245 or 50 until 1315 or 1360), where ornament tended to be based on straight lines, cubes and circles, followed by the Curvilinear style (from about 1290 or 1315 until 1350 or 1360) which used gracefully curving lines.

 Henry III of England was the brother-in-law of Louis IX of France, and he had attended the consecration of Sainte-Chapelle in Paris in 1248.
 In 1245 he had begun reconstructing portions of Westminster Abbey.
 After his visit to Paris, he began adding Rayonnant elements.
 He also ordered the reconstruction of the east end of St. Paul's Cathedral, based upon the model of Sainte Chapelle.
 Unlike the French Rayonnant, the English version at Westminster was more heavily decorated with carved stonework.

 The style was soon used in other cathedrals and churches across England.
 Lincoln Cathedral saw the addition of several important Rayonnant features; the vaulted ceiling of the chapter house (1220); and the Dean's Eye rose window (1237); the Galilee Porch and the Angel Choir (1256–1280).
 Other notable Rayonnant examples include Exeter Cathedral (begun before 1280); in the Choir of Saint Augustine at Bristol Cathedral; and in the unusual retrochoir of Wells Cathedral.
 In these structures, the French tracery and decoration was often mixed with typical English decorative features, including colonettes, and added very decorative ribs to the ceiling vaults.

 In the 14th century, the technique of grisaille was more widely used in English cathedrals, such as the nave windows of York Minster (1300–38).
 This was monochrome painting in large windows onto the glass, usually grey or white, which allowed more light to enter, and was usually surrounded by smaller panels of stained glass.